GovTechSG/TechBiz-Documentation/create-subscription-acc/request-for-techbiz-account.md

 - Billing details
   - **Sub business unit (SBU)**
   - **Agency department** name, **Cost centre** and **Fund centre**.
 (Only for GovTech)
- - Subscription plans for the required SGTS product(s).
+ - Subscription plans for the required SGTS Services(s).
  - Supporting documents.
 (Optional)

 ## Step 1: Agree to the terms and conditions of the GovTech Universal Service Terms and SGTS Service Sheet